 He is a graduate of Dartmouth College and a law-business executive education program sponsored by the structured settlement industry at the University of Notre Dame's Mendoza College of Business.
-He is a Board Member of the Dartmouth Club of Washington and serves on the Alumni Board of Landon School in Bethesda, MD.
+He is vice president of the Dartmouth Club of Washington and president of the Landon School Alumni Association.

 For information about Arnold Consulting, please click here.